 On December 16, 2003, the Foundation entered into an agreement with Montgomery Associates, Inc. to provide executive director consulting services.
-This contract is renewable on an annual basis.
-The Foundation paid Montgomery Associates, Inc. \$89,441 during the year ended December 31, 2019.
+This contract was renewable on an annual basis, but will not be renewed after December 31, 2020.
+The Foundation paid Montgomery Associates, Inc. \$53,739 during the year ended December 31, 2020.